Abby-uye/paypaxe/README.md

-Paypaxe is a simple for managing your finance
+Paypaxe is a simple app for managing your finance